Transition Effect Inspired by The Transformers and Harry Potter

 Problem 1 - Specifying a Fuzzy Problem:

-Visually, I wanted a state of chaos with a lot of tiles moving asynchronously.
-The logic to drive that undoubtedly appeared nebulous.
-To crack it, I zoomed in, starting with the most basic building block: defining behavioral rules for a single tile.
-Then, I built it upwards by adding layer after layer of logic until the big picture was complete.
-The next rule expands or complements the previous rule.
-Growing the complexity in this gradual order helped to keep the logic consistent and cohesive.
+I wanted a state of chaos with a lot of tiles moving asynchronously.
+To specify a programmable logic, I zoomed in, starting with the most basic building block: defining behavioral rules for a single tile.
+Then, I built up the complexity gradually adding new rules, each expanded on the previous rule, until the system was complete.
+Doing so helped keeping the logic cohesive.

-In a nutshell, the first image is made up of a grid of tiles which will move around to gradually reveal the second image.
+In a nutshell, the first image is made up of a grid of tiles which will move around to eventually reveal the second image.

 Rules concerning tile behaviors:

-- There are two actions a tile can take: sliding to an adjacent tile position, flipping at its current position.
+There are two actions a tile can take: sliding to an adjacent tile position, or flipping at its current position.

-- When a tile slides away, a portion of the second image will be uncovered at its original position.
+When a tile slides away, a bit of the second image will be revealed at that position.

-- When a tile flips, the backside will be a portion of the second image.
+When a tile flips, the backside will be from the second image.

 Rules concerning video sequence: